raballew/kne-on-ocp/README.md

 > state`.
 This was done on purpose and will be fixed in one of the next steps.

 You can also access each virtual instance by using their external or cluster IP address.
-Additionally you could use the Kubernetes DNS service to access each service via its DNS A record (`<svc>.<namespace>.svc.cluster.local`).
+Additionally you could use the Kubernetes DNS service to address each service via its DNS A record (`<svc>.<namespace>.svc.cluster.local`).

 ```bash